wso2/docs-is/en/docs/develop/supporting-mobile-verification-for-an-updated-mobile-number.md

         ```

         !!! note
-            This publisher uses NEXMO as the SMS REST service provider.
+            This publisher uses [NEXMO](https://www.nexmo.com/) as the SMS REST service provider.
 For more information
             on writing a custom http event publisher, see [HTTP Event Publisher](https://docs.wso2.com
             /display/DAS300/HTTP+Event+Publisher).

-5. Restart the server to apply above configurations.
+5. Restart the server to apply the configurations.

-##Step 02 - Adding the claim to store verification pending mobile number
+## Step 02 - Adding the pending mobile number claim to store verification

-1. In the management console, navigate to **Main > Claims > Add > Add Local Claim**.
-Provide the below details and click **Add**.
+1. On the management console, navigate to **Main > Claims > Add > Add Local Claim**.
+Provide the following details and click **Add**.
     -   **Claim URI:** http://wso2.org/claims/identity/mobileNumber.pendingValue
     -   **Display Name:** Verification Pending Mobile
     -   **Description:** To store the updated mobile number until it is verified.